Azure-Samples/sample-service-redis/README.md

-# sample-service-redis - An ACA Sample App For Connecting to Redis
+# An ACA Sample App For Connecting to Redis

 This app is used by the Azure Container Apps "Connecting To Services" tutorial.
 It's a very basic webapp that allows the user to add (or remove)